idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 - Module names must be **unique** within their search paths.
 The framework uses the first match it finds.
 - `params.Module` takes priority over `params.Utility` if both keys are present.
-- Functions run inside `task.spawn`, so errors won't surface to the caller — use `warn` or a logging utility inside your functions.
+- Functions run inside `task.spawn`, so errors won't surface to the caller — use `warn` or a logging utility inside your functions - in works.
 - `extraData` / `data` defaults to `{}` if not provided in the `Fire` call.
 - The framework does **not** verify that the firing player owns the `Character` they pass.
-Add your own check in `S_` modules where it matters: `Players:GetPlayerFromCharacter(Character) == player`.
+Add your own check in `S_` modules where it matters: `Players:GetPlayerFromCharacter(Character) == player`,Why? because this system can also work for npcs.